zhewei-forks/complete-web-developer-manual/README.md

 *	`font-weight` : i.e., `bold`
 *	`font-size`: i.e, `100%`, `150%`
 *	`font-family` : i.e, `Georgia`, `"Times New Roman"` (can have multiple) Refer to https://fonts.google.com/ and find some good fonts!
 Insert the link in the headeer

 Layout Properties
 *	`float` : i.e., `left` with picture wrapped with texts and align to the left
-*       `clear` : usually comes with float, i.e., `both`, to clear the float setting
+*       `clear` : i.e., `both`, usually comes with float, , to clear the float setting

 Box Model
 *	`margin`